CRG Research Report

 and E78x14 in 1968.

-suitable for high-torque engines.
-(Obviously only for use
+high-torque engines.
+(Obviously only for use with manual transmissions.)

 - For 4-speed cars, replacement of the base Saginaw transmission